hpwit/SID6581/README.md

 ## Keyboard Player

-You can turn the SID Chip into a synthetizer with up to 15 voices.
+You can turn the SID Chip into a synthetizer with up to 15 voices depending on the number of sid chips you have.
 The following commands will allow you to create instruments and simplify the creation of music.
 It can also be used for MIDI see example.

 ### to start the keyboard